Sukkot

 Sukkot, also known as the Feast of Tabernacles, is a significant Jewish holiday observed as a time of thanksgiving, joy, and reflection on God's protection throughout history.
 This week-long festival is mentioned in the Torah as a way to commemorate the Israelites' 40-year sojourn through the desert after the exodus from Egypt and their dependence on God's guidance and provision.
 An important aspect of Sukkot is the construction of temporary dwellings called sukkahs, where families spend time together, eat meals, and sometimes even sleep, in a symbolic connection to their ancestors.

 Centuries-old traditions surrounding the observance of Sukkot in Israel are unique due to the presence of holy sites and the land’s agricultural history.
-Sukkot’s historical roots trace back to the harvest season where the Israelites would build temporary huts or booths in their fields to protect their produce.
+Sukkot’s historical roots trace back to the harvest season when the Israelites built temporary huts or booths in their fields to protect their produce.
 This agricultural aspect is still embraced today, with many communities incorporating seasonal produce and decorations inside their sukkahs.
 Additionally, the four species, consisting of the lulav (palm branch), etrog (citron), aravot (willow branches), and hadass (myrtle branches), are ritually bound together and used throughout the festival as a reminder of Israel's close connection to the land and its agricultural heritage.

 In present-day Israel, Sukkot is observed with a variety of activities including communal sukkah building, outdoor gatherings, and special synagogue services.
 Families and friends come together to create uniquely designed sukkahs, and it is customary to visit others' sukkahs and extend hospitality to guests.
 The final two days of the holiday, known as Hoshana Rabbah and Simchat Torah, include unique prayers and processions in the synagogue.
 Sukkot is celebrated annually during the Hebrew month of Tishrei, which usually falls between late September and October, transforming the streets of Israel into a display of unity and festive spirit.